ohmss/workshop-betterreads/README.md

 It would be handy to have access to this CQLSH while doing the exercises and check the content of the database.

-- Open a new terminal with the proper icon as show below
+- Open a new terminal with the icon looking like a small table on top right hand corner of the Terminal Panel in gitpod (as shown below)

 ![new_terminal2](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/new-terminal1.png?raw=true)

-or
+... zooming in:

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/new-terminal2.png?raw=true)